arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-network-doesnt-use-all-parameters-in-IoT-Cloud.md

 title: "If your network doesn't use all parameters in IoT Cloud"
 ---

-A network configuration in IoT Cloud cannot be saved unless all network parameters for all fields is provided.
+A network configuration in IoT Cloud cannot be saved unless network parameters for all fields are provided.
 Some networks may not have all parameters, such as:

-* Open (unencrypted) Wi-Fi networks.
+* Open (unencrypted) Wi-Fi networks (**without** captive login portals)
-* Cellular providers not requiring PIN, username, or password.
+* SIM cards not requiring PIN, username, or password.

-To use device with these network configurations, you can [set the parameters in the Web Editor](#set-with-web-editor).
+To use a device with these networks, you can [set the network parameters in the Web Editor](#set-with-web-editor) instead.

 ---